lucasm/findto/README.md

 # [Searchy](http://inblug.com/searchy)

-A modern tool to search on web.
-Quickly search in multiple search engines, use search modules to find any content direct at source.
-With voice search, auto suggest and total privacy.
+Searchy is a modern tool that makes very easy to search on web.
+You can quickly search in multiple search engines, or use search modules to find any multimedia content direct at source.
+Searchy also offers voice recognition, auto suggest and total privacy.

 ### Search Engines
 * Google